 I bhFad i gCéin – Far Afield

-Poetry Ireland is delighted to announce I bhFad i gCéin- Far Afield, funded by the Arts Council, a programme of international residencies based in five cities across the globe.
-The programme will provide five Irish poets with a two-to-three-week residency in one of five international locations plus a bursary of €2,000.
-Taking place in New York, Berlin, Edinburgh, Manchester and Montana, this ambitious programme will offer Irish poets the opportunity to immerse themselves and make contacts in one of five overseas locations in 2023.
+Poetry Ireland is delighted to announce the five recipients of I bhFad i gCéin, a programme of international residencies based in five cities across the globe funded by the Arts Council.
+The recipients are Liz Houchin, Nithy Kasa, Roisin Kelly, James Conor Paterson and Molly Twomey.
+Taking place in Edinburgh, New York, Montana, Berlin and Manchester respectively, the programme will provide these five Irish poets with a two-to-three-week residency in one of the international locations plus a bursary of €2,000.

-The Department of Foreign Affairs will also support the programme and work closely with Poetry Ireland and successful applicants to ensure that a support network is in place at each of the five residency locations.
+The Department of Foreign Affairs will also support the programme and work closely with Poetry Ireland and the five recipients to ensure that a support network is in place at each of the five residency locations.

-Upon completion of the programme, all participants will be invited to take part in a gathering to reflect upon their creative experiences during the residencies.
+Upon completion of the programme, all participants will be invited to take part in a gathering organised by Poetry Ireland in November 2023 to read from and reflect on their experiences during the residencies.

 International Residencies Programme